OID Repository

 Description:

-This arc contains a sub-arc for every ISO or IEC International Standard (not jointly published with ITU-T).
+ISO or IEC International Standards (not jointly published with ITU-T)

 Information:

-All OIDs defined in a given International Standard shall be gathered in an Annex to that standard (which list their ASN.1 notation and a description of what they reference).
+All OIDs defined in a given International Standard shall preferably be gathered in an Annex to that standard (which lists their ASN.1 notation and a description of what they reference).
 When needed, an ASN.1 module gathering all OIDs shall be specified in that Annex.

-Section 5.2.1 of ISO/IEC 9070:1991 "Information technology -- SGML support facilities -- Registration procedures for public text owner identifiers" (editor: Charles Goldfarb) proposes that subsequent arcs should be of the form {iso(1) standard(0) nnnn pp yyyy} where:
+Note: Section 5.2.1 of ISO/IEC 9070:1991 "Information technology -- Standard Generalized Markup Language (SGML) support facilities -- Registration procedures for public text owner identifiers" (editor: Charles Goldfarb) proposes that subsequent arcs should be of the form {iso(1) standard(0) nnnn pp yyyy} where:

 • pp is replaced by the part number (if any);